-- · Standardized Tests results - · Progress reports & report card - Educate teachers, specialized instructional support personnel, principals, and other school leaders, with the assistance of parents in the value and utility of contributions of parents, how to reach out to, communicate with and work with parents as equal partners. - Coordinate and integrate parental involvement programs and activities with other Federal, State and local programs, including preschool programs that encourage and support parents in more fully participating in the education of their children. - · Summer Reading Program - · College and Career Academies and Pathways Night with The Empowerment Network - · Saturday Parent Workshops hosted at Monroe Middle
+- · Parent-Teacher Conferences - Educate teachers, specialized instructional support personnel, principals, and other school leaders, with the assistance of parents in the value and utility of contributions of parents, how to reach out to, communicate with and work with parents as equal partners. - Coordinate and integrate parental involvement programs and activities with other Federal, State and local programs, including preschool programs that encourage and support parents in more fully participating in the education of their children. - Summer Reading Program - · College and Career Academies and Pathways Night with The Empowerment Network